DillonSteyl/SCIE1000/Week 5/week5context_1.md

 # Week 5 - Context Exercise 1

-Let’s now apply all of our knowledge of arrays to solve the following problem.

 Suppose you are conducting an experiment based around a growth supplement you have developed and want to determine its effectiveness by testing the hormone on a group of rats.
 Before doing the experiment you want to model the expected outcome using Python and arrays.

 You have three groups of rats, with 6 rats per group.
 Each group has a rat with each corresponding weight: 100g, 110g, 120g, 130g, 140g, 150g.